psi-consortium/psi/doc/PSI/PSI-TOD/tasks/TOD-01-04-Trouble_Ticket_Management.md

 =end

 The Trouble Ticket Management task is responsible for tracking incident reports, complaints and other requests of customers and providers.
-They can be processed either by a PSS helpdesk operator if they concern the functionality of the PSS itself, or by the provider if they affect a SATCOM service.
+They can be processed either by a PSS helpdesk operator if they concern the functionality of the PSS itself, or by the provider if they affect a (Gov)SatCom service.
 Most likely, the actual implementation is outsourced to an existing ticket system or the CRM.

 ```plantuml